shevisj/omi/plugins/instructions/zapier/README.md

 #### --

 > This is an experimental feature.
 It may not work as expected.
-If you have any feedback, please let us know at team@basedhardware.com.
+If you have any feedback, please let us know at team@omi.me.